 I’m more than a little impressed with this jacket.
 Apart from the fact it’s a cool looking jacket, the quality is far above what I was expecting for a jacket retailing at well under £200.
 It’s just so well made that once your jacket arrives you can’t understand how they have managed to keep the price so low.

-Currently Sports Bike Shop are offering this jacket with 20 quid off making it just £150 which is an absolute steal.
+Currently Sports Bike Shop are offering the Bering Norris jacket with 20 quid off making it just £150 which is an absolute steal.
 They ship worldwide and you can buy it here